 In addition to inappropriate foods, dangerous ingredients lurk in commercial pet food which can also contribute to illness over the long term.

-While the best answer is to make your pet’s food (click here for the how-to), in many instances, this is simply not an option either practically or financially.
+While the best answer is homemade pet food, in many instances, this is simply not an option either practically or financially.

 If purchasing pet food is the route you need to go, the next best thing is to become well versed in what ingredients to avoid and switching to a nontoxic brand if necessary.
 There are several brands on the market now that not only mimic a cat or dog’s diet in the wild, but also are free of dangerous ingredients.

 Below is a list of additives to watch out for according to a recent article from the winter issue of The Cultivator, produced by the Cornucopia Institute.